sandstorm-io/sandstorm/docs/guided-tour.md

 * Find _WordPress_ or _Ghost_ on the page, and click **Install*.
 * Click **New WordPress site** (or similar for Ghost).

 This takes you to WordPress running on your server.
 You are automatically logged-in and can start writing.
-You can click **Regenerate public site** and this snapshots your blog as static HTML and exports it at a random hostname.
+You can click **Rebuild public site** and this snapshots your blog as static HTML and exports it at a random hostname.

 You can also configure a custom domain to map to the same static content.
 Only people with whom you **share** the WordPress instance can interact with WordPress's PHP code.
 The result is that WordPress becomes a security-hardened collaborative static site generator.